How Can I Get a Pro Bono Lawyer in New South Wales?

 Bringing about social change

-The Public Interest Advocacy Centre (PIAC) is a community legal centre that has a focus on taking on cases with a social justice or human rights bent that will not only bring about success for the litigant, but will also lead to systemic change.
+The Public Interest Advocacy Centre (PIAC) is a community legal centre that focuses on cases with a social justice or human rights angle, aiming not only for a positive outcome for the litigant but also for broader systemic change.

-Some of the areas the PIAC specifically focuses upon are asylum seeker health rights, discrimination, policing, Aboriginal and Torres Strait Islander justice, homelessness, and a fairer National Disability Insurance Scheme.
+PIAC specifically addresses areas such as asylum seeker health rights, discrimination, policing, Aboriginal and Torres Strait Islander justice, homelessness, and advocating for a fairer National Disability Insurance Scheme.

 First Nations justice

-The Aboriginal Legal Service (ALS) NSW/ACT first began operating in 1970, out of a shopfront in Redfern, providing free legal assistance to Aboriginal people.
-It was at a time when local Indigenous people were subjected to a 9.30 pm curfew, as well as arbitrary police detention.
+The Aboriginal Legal Services (ALS) NSW/ACT first began operating in 1970, out of a shopfront in Redfern, providing free legal assistance to Aboriginal people.
+It was at a time when local indigenous people were subjected to a 9:30pm curfew, as well as arbitrary police detention.

 The ALS was in response to injustices stemming from an imposed legal system.
 And fifty years later, the legal service now provides assistance with criminal matters, childcare and protection law, the family courts and tenancy matters.